The Scenic Charge Artist's Toolkit

 1. The Job of the Charge Artist 2.
 Getting Work 3.
 Getting Better 4.
 The Paint Shop; Things and Stuff 5.
 Health and Safety: Providing a Safe Space 6.
 The Art Part: Foundations of Techniques 7.
 Beyond the Art Part 8.
 The Production Process 9.
 Treading Off the Boards

 Jennifer Rose Ivey is a passionate and dedicated theatre artist who has worked around the country as a designer, scenic charge artist, prop master, and educator.
-She has run paint shops for summer stock, professional theatre, and education, and she currently teaches at Florida International University as an Assistant Professor in Scenic Design teaching a variety of design and technology courses.
-Jennifer is an active member in leadership of OISTAT, as well as USITT, KCACTF and ATHE, where she regularly presents in workshops.
+She has run paint shops for summer stock, professional theatre, and education, and she currently teaches at Florida International University as an assistant professor in scenic design teaching a variety of design and technology courses.
+Jennifer is an active member of several regional, national, and international, theatre organizations where she regularly presents in workshops, serves as a professional adjudicator.
 You can find examples of her work at www.jenniferivey.com.